GusBricker/GeeetechA10_Marlin/README.md

-# Geeetech A10 Marlin 1.1.8 with BLTouch
+# Geeetech A10 Marlin 1.1.8 with BLTouch (2020 version)

 This is the stock standard Geeetech A10 1.1.8 firmware from their Github [here](https://github.com/Geeetech3D/Prusa_I3_3Dprinter/tree/master/A10_marlin1.1.8_3DTtouch/Marlin).